Mint Review: What To Know About Intuit’s Free Budgeting App

 - Aggregating many accounts in one place

 - Reviewing personal finances at a glance

 The Mint mobile app makes it easier to access financial information on the go.
-It’s compatible with iOS and Android devices, yet Apple users have the upper hand when it comes to additional features.
-They can use Touch ID — an iOS safety feature that reads the user’s fingerprint to unlock Apple devices — for additional security when accessing their dashboard.
+It’s compatible with iOS and Android devices.
+The iOS app supports Touch ID — a safety feature that reads the user’s fingerprint to unlock devices — for additional security when accessing their dashboard.

 Although Mint is useful, it isn’t perfect.
-It’s been available since 2006, but it’s still missing some handy features that its competitors have been offering for years — think bill payment tools, QFX and QIF file importing options, and retirement planning assistance.
+It’s been available since 2006, but it’s still missing some handy features that its competitors have been offering for years — think bill payment tools and QFX and QIF file importing options.

 Additionally, users have complained about bank synchronization issues and a lack of statement reconciliation tools.

 The Mint web app features come in quite handy for users who don’t need an extremely complex product to track their basic personal finances.
 Here’s a look at the most relevant ones.